teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

 It means that your component will always handle pass the update signal.
 To avoid this, React.PureComponent can be used.
-This thing is a copy of React.Component but with one significant change.
-It has different realization of `shouldComponentUpdate` method.
+This thing is a copy of React.Component but with a significant change.
+It has a different realization of `shouldComponentUpdate` method.

 ```js
 export default class extends React.PureComponent {